huggingface/transformers/docs/source/main_classes/pipelines.rst

 The pipelines are a great and easy way to use models for inference.
 These pipelines are objects that abstract most of the complex code from the library, offering a simple API dedicated to several tasks, including Named Entity Recognition, Masked Language Modeling, Sentiment Analysis, Feature Extraction and Question Answering.
+See the :doc:`task summary <../task_summary>` for examples of use.

 There are two categories of pipeline abstractions to be aware about:

-- The :func:`~transformers.pipeline` which is the most powerful object encapsulating all other pipelines
+- The :func:`~transformers.pipeline` which is the most powerful object encapsulating all other pipelines.
-- The other task-specific pipelines, such as :class:`~transformers.TokenClassificationPipeline` or :class:`~transformers.QuestionAnsweringPipeline`
+- The other task-specific pipelines, such as :class:`~transformers.TokenClassificationPipeline` or :class:`~transformers.QuestionAnsweringPipeline`.

 The pipeline abstraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~